Noticing a Stomach Bulge? You May Have Fibroids

 - Headaches – An enlarged uterus has been known to cause or increase the frequency of headaches and migraines.

-- Pain – In addition to abdominal pain, an enlarged uterus can cause pain in the legs, pelvic area, and back.
-Intercourse may also become painful when the uterus is enlarged.
+- Pain – In addition to abdominal pain, an enlarged uterus can cause pelvic pain and.or pain during sex.

 - Problems with menstruation – Having an enlarged uterus can cause various problems with menstruation cycles.
 There may be heavy bleeding, irregular periods, spotting, and menstrual blood clotting.
 Because of the heavy bleeding, anemia can be a symptom of an enlarged uterus as well, causing fatigue.